IBM-EPBL/IBM-Project-46367-1660746209/assignments/Shanthini/Assignment 4/README.md

 # ASSIGNMENT 04
-    Working with Docker and Kubernetes and deploying a Nodeport.
+    Working with Docker and Kubernetes and deploy Nodeport.

 [NODEPORT LINK FLASK APP](http://169.51.203.223:31274/)